brianfitzgerald/Comfy-SVDTools/README.md

 I've divided the functionality into two nodes: `SVDToolsPatcher` and `SVDToolsPatcherExperimental`.
 Techniques in `SVDToolsPatcher` are marked as 'Experimental' below and may change or be removed in the future.
 Techniques in `SVDToolsPatcher` tend to give good results, and probably won't change.

-## Techniques

-### Position Embedding Scaling

-Similar to [YaRN](https://arxiv.org/abs/2309.00071) for language models, this technique scales the position embeddings in the `SpatialVideoTransformer` layers to match a set embedding length.
-For example, if `position_embedding_frames` is set to 12, but the batch size is 42, the model will generate video with 42 frames, but the position embeddings will be scaled to 12 frames.
-This allows the model to generate video with a longer context length than the position embeddings would normally allow.

 <table>
   <thead>
 		<th>Base (48 frames with SVD)</th>